 My first photographs for the project showed darker images and I wanted to continue in that direction.
 In truth, though, I go wherever my eye and inclination take me.
 I know what I like and I set out to photograph it.
 Some of these pictures are dark and brooding, and yet others have a lighter feel.
 I suppose it depends on my mood on a particular day but in general I’m not a nihilist nor do I see the world in a dark and disturbed way.
 Quite the opposite, actually.
 Of course, the camera will sometimes show me something unexpected, or I'll get some feedback that alerts me to other aspects of my pictures that inspire me to explore further...and it's intriguing to follow those paths.
 But here I seem to be creating the images I have in my mind.

-While editing the current body of work I started to notice that the pictures work best in groups so I divided them into several sub series that can also stand on their own under the American Landscape project name: Abandoned Industrial Spaces, Bethlehem Steel, Asbury Park, Traditional Landscapes, 19th Century Houses, Historic Railroads and Abandoned Highways.
+While editing the current body of work I started to notice that the pictures work best in groups so I divided them into several sub series that can also stand on their own under the American Landscape project name: Abandoned Industrial Spaces, Bethlehem Steel, Asbury Park, Architectural Landscapes, 19th Century Houses, Abandoned and Historic Railroads, and Unfinished Highways.
 These are the things I'm compelled to photograph and so that is the direction for this phase of the project.

 NOTE: I am currently writing the statements for all the sub parts of this project, so they are not all done yet.

 ABANDONED AND HISTORIC RAILROADS: THE CENRAL RAILROAD OF NEW JERSEY’S FLEMINGTON AND FREEHOLD BRANCHES